Ezequiel Duran Preview, Player Props: Rangers vs. Astros

 Ezequiel Duran At The Plate

-- Duran has driven in a run in 30 games this season (27.0%), including 13 games with more than one RBI (11.7%).
-He has also driven home three or more of his team's runs in two contests.
+- Duran has had at least one RBI in 27.0% of his games this season (30 of 111), with two or more RBI 13 times (11.7%).
+He has also been responsible for three or more of his team's runs in two contests.

-- He has scored in 45 of 111 games this year, and more than once 7 times.
+- In 40.5% of his games this season, he has scored at least once.
+And he's had seven games with multiple runs (6.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.